cadenhowell/event-interpreter/README.md

 2) Enter the src directory
 3) To get human readable output, run: `python gg_api.py`<br>
 To get autograder output, run: `python  autograder.py`<br>
-    You can supply autograder with the optional flags of either 2013 or 2015 (will run both if not specified) and any number of the following tasks (will run all if none specified)
+    You can supply autograder with the optional flags of either 2013 or 2015 (will run both if not specified) and any number of the following tasks (will run all if none specified).
     - hosts
     - awards
     - nomniees
     - presenters
     - winner

+    Note that some modifications have been made to the autograder (such as it now calls preceremony() and has accurate relative links), but none of the core functionality has been altered.

 ## Project Deliverables